The hybrid working model is a work style that enables employees to blend working from different locations: home, on the go, or in the office.

 Tips for creating a hybrid work model that works for everyone

-• Create a healthy work environment.
+• Creating a healthy work environment.
 If working on-site is no longer mandatory, companies must invest time and resources into creating a company culture that works for everyone, whether they’re entirely remote, on-site, or hybrid.

-What are some real-world examples of hybrid work models?
+Real-world examples of hybrid work models

 Shopify

 Shopify adopted a remote-first working model it calls “digital by default.”
-This decision allows the company’s more than 5,000 employees to log in and work from wherever they want, forever (as long as they log in during standard work hours).
+This decision allows the company’s more than 5,000 employees to log in and work from wherever they want (as long as they log in during standard work hours).
 In the spirit of true flexibility, the company also has an office people are welcome to work from.

 Quora

 Quora also decided to adopt a remote-first hybrid policy.
 Quora’s approach, however, requires people to check in at the office at least once per month.
-Like Shopify, people can opt to work from the office as much as they like.
+Like Shopify, they can opt to work from the office as much as they like.

 Apple